brotkrueml/typo3-matomo-widgets/Documentation/Widgets/Index.rst

    underlying data providers can be adjusted.
 Have a look into the :ref:`widget-configuration` section.

-The following widgets are available:
+The following widgets are available.
+A link to the corresponding page in Matomo is displayed via in icon in the header bar of the widget if the report is available.

 .. contents::
    :depth: 1